Historical analysis of Ahrar’s anti-Ahmadiyya agitation – Part 3

 Accepting the responsibility for such a vile act, the official historian of Ahrar, Janbaz Mirza, states under the heading “Ahrar ki Anokhi Jasarat”:

-“In those days, Master Tajuddin Ansari was in in-charge of the Ahrar office in Qadian,” and he “formulated a plan.
+“In those days, Master Tajuddin Ansari was in-charge of the Ahrar office in Qadian,” and he “formulated a plan.
 Accordingly, he prepared a youngster, Muhammad Hanif, who was the son of the beggars.
 He was given the responsibility to publicly beat Sharif Ahmad[ra], the brother of Mirza Bashir-ud-Din Mahmud[ra], Khalifa of Qadian, and then to run away from the scene.”
 (Karwan-e-Ahrar, Vol. 2, Maktaba Tabsarah Lahore, 1977, pp. 311-312)

 Ahmadiyya-Ahrar situation discussed in the British Parliament